NISH-Original/Eclipse_CPSC_427/README.md

 ## References and Notes

-Total grade days used: 2 (1 for M1, 1 for M2)
+Total grace days used: 3 (1 for M1, 1 for M2, 1 for M3)

 Source for the slime sprite sheet: https://pixelmikazuki.itch.io/free-slime-enemy
 Source for the player sprite: https://opengameart.org/content/animated-top-down-survivor-player